2manyhackers/2many/projects/index.md

 ---
 layout: project
-title: Galardonados
+title: All Projects
-excerpt: "Lista de Galardonados"
+excerpt: "A List of Projects"
 comments: false
 ---

-Nava Negra 2018 - Pendiente de votaciones.